Friday October 1, 2021

 Eliminating Weed Smell from Your Home with Less Than an Hour

 If you’re in a desperate hurry, don’t panic.
 Even if your boss, your landlord, or your parole officer called on their way over for an unexpected visit, (or all three are coming because you are terrible at planning a dinner party), there’s still hope.
-Yes, your place may currently reek like a wet wool poncho after a Phish concert, but that can change quickly.
+Yes, your place may currently reek like a wet wool poncho after a Phish concert, but you can change that in a short amount of time.

 Cleaning Cannabis Smell from Your Home When You Have a Day